Pretender: Brazilian throne

+Asian pretenders

 Kingdom of Jerusalem

 The Emperors of Ethiopia held the title of "King of Zion" through their claim of descent from the Biblical House of David through his son King Solomon.
 Menelik II dropped the use of this title.
 The Ethiopian Emperors continued to use the honorific of "Conquering Lion of the Tribe of Judah" up until the monarchy ended with the fall of Emperor Haile Selassie in 1974.

 Since the fall of the Kingdom of Jerusalem, many European rulers have claimed to be its rightful heir.
 None of these, however, have actually ruled over a part of the former Kingdom.
 Today there are several potential European claimants on the basis of the inheritance of the title.
 None of the claimants have any power in the area of the former Kingdom.

-Asian pretenders

 Japan

 In the fourteenth century, two lines of the Imperial clan, Northern Court and Southern Court, claimed the throne.
 Their rivalry was resolved in 1392: while every emperor of the Southern Court enthroned prior to 1392 was established as legitimate, the throne was determined by Emperor Go-Komatsu of the Northern Court and his successors.

 Since 1911, the Japanese government has declared the southern claimants were actually the rightful emperors despite the fact that all subsequent emperors including the then-Emperor Meiji were descended from the Northern Court, reasoning the Southern Court retained possession of the Three Sacred Treasures, thus converting the emperors of the former Northern court into mere pretenders.
 In other words, six former emperors of the Northern Court have been counted as pretenders instead since then.
 As a result of this compromise, the present Japanese Imperial Family is descended from the Northern Court Emperors.

 Kumazawa Hiromichi publicly challenged Emperor Shōwa, disputing the legitimacy of his bloodline.
 Kumazawa claimed to be the 19th direct descendant of Emperor Go-Kameyama, the last Emperor of the Southern Court.

+Malaysia

+In June 2026, amid a constitutional crisis in the state of Negeri Sembilan, Tunku Nadzaruddin Tuanku Ja'afar was proclaimed as the 12th Yang di-Pertuan Besar of Negeri Sembilan (literally “He Who is Made Chief Ruler”, the head of state of Negeri Sembilan).
+Immediately after the proclamation, Prime Minister Anwar Ibrahim announced that the federal government still recognizes Tuanku Muhriz Tuanku Munawir as the rightful Yang di-Pertuan Besar.
+The Comptroller of the Royal Household also declared that the proclamation of Nadzaruddin as illegal.

+Unlike the other rulers of the Malay states, the Yang di-Pertuan Besar is elected rather than hereditary.
+The ruler is elected by a council of ruling chiefs in the state, known as the Undang Yang Empat, a royal practice that has been followed since 1773.

 Singapore

-Sultan Hussein Shah of Johor from the Bendahara dynasty, ceded the territory of Singapore to the British in the 19th century, but their descendants lived in the former royal palace until expelled by the government.
-They now live in obscurity.
+Sultan Hussein Shah of Johor from the Bendahara dynasty ceded the territory of Singapore to the British in the 19th century.
+His descendants lived in the former royal palace until they were resettled by 1999 and now live in relative obscurity.
+The current claimant to the title is Tengku Muhammad Shawal bin Tengku Abdul Aziz.